 Any person may file a complaint against a Student for violations of the Student Code of Conduct.
 The complaint shall be prepared in writing and directed to OSI or, in academic cases, the instructor of record may hold a Faculty Conference (see Section D.5.c.).
-The procedures for filing a complaint can be found on the OSI website as listed in the References.
-This complaint should be submitted as soon as possible after the event takes place or when it is reasonably discovered, no later than thirty (30) Business days following the discovery of the incident.
-In extraordinary circumstances, OSI may waive this timeline.
+The procedures for filing a complaint can be found on the OSI Web site as listed in Section I. This complaint should be submitted as soon as possible after the event takes place or when it is reasonably discovered, no later than thirty (30) business days following the discovery of the incident.
+Any supporting documentation related to a submitted case should be forwarded to OSI within ten (10) business days of the original submission or OSI may process the case solely on the original complaint.
+Resolution to any case should be made within thirty (30) business days of OSI's first request to meet with the Accused.
+If resolution cannot be reached in thirty (30) business days, OSI will communicate with the accused and complainant during the process.
+OSI may waive this timeline for extenuating circumstances.